George scores 23 points for No. 5 Baylor over Norfolk State - KVIA

 BIG PICTURE

-Norfolk St.: The Spartans have 12 players overall back from last season’s team, and they have a loaded early schedule.
-They have three road games against top 10 teams in Noember.
-Baylor, No. 8 UCLA and third-ranked Houston.
+Norfolk St.: The Spartans have 12 players overall back from last season’s team, and they have a loaded schedule under coach Robert Jones.
+They have three road games against top 10 teams even before December: Baylor, No. 8 UCLA and third-ranked Houston.

-Baylor: Drew, in his 20th season at Baylor, got his 399th win there. … George and Bridges, a transfer from West Virginia, are among the newcomers on a team without several players who are no longer around eight months after that first-round NCAA game.
+Baylor: George and Bridges, a transfer from West Virginia, are among the newcomers on a team without several players who are no longer around eight months after that first-round NCAA game.
 Point guard James Akinjo was a graduate transfer last season, while one-and-done freshmen Kendall Brown and Jeremy Sochan were NBA draft picks.
 Matthew Mayer, who had a game-high 22 points in that NCAA game against Norfolk, transferred to Illinois.

 UP NEXT